 wp-content/businessdirectory-themeshas read and write permissions (0755 is recommended for UNIX style permissions).

 After enabling a theme, listings appear empty.

-- If you’re using the Featured Levels module and have enabled restrictions, make sure the fields are really available to the listing level or fee plan that the listing uses.
+- If you’re using the Restrictions module and have enabled restrictions, make sure the fields are really available to the listing level or plan that the listing uses.

 - The theme might be configured to display fields with certain tags (instead of all fields), so make sure you’ve mapped your fields to tags.
 This is particularly important if you saw a warning like the one below after activating the theme: